 It’s recommended that you apply two coats of this paint, and it can be painted on with a spray nozzle, a brush, or a roller, depending on what you have available.
 Effective coverage per gallon ranges between 266 and 400 square feet per gallon, depending on the application method.

 The Trilux 33 is an excellent balance between price and quality, and is the Best Boat Bottom Paint.
+Note that it’s also compatible with aluminum pontoons.

 - Powerful antifouling paint